Ezequiel Duran Player Props: Rangers vs. Angels

-The Texas Rangers, including Ezequiel Duran (.417 on-base percentage in past 10 games, 58 points above season-long percentage), take on starter Jaime Barria and the Los Angeles Angels at Globe Life Field, Tuesday at 8:05 PM ET.
+The Texas Rangers, including Ezequiel Duran (.250 batting average in his past 10 games), battle starting pitcher Reid Detmers and the Los Angeles Angels at Globe Life Field, Wednesday at 8:05 PM ET.

-In his previous game, he racked up three RBI (going 1-for-3 with a home run) against the Angels.

 Ezequiel Duran Game Info & Props vs. the Angels